psgebeli/b2_plotter/README.md

 # `b2_plotter`

 ## Description
-The `b2_plotter` package consists of the class Plotter(), whereby several plots based on numpy arrays and pandas dataframes can be created easily.
+The `b2_plotter` package consists of the class Plotter(), whereby several plots based on numpy arrays and pandas dataframes can be created easily from interpretation of Belle II ROOT mDST files.

 ## Releases